 ASKING FOR HELP

-Even though your college might seem really far away right now, there are people there who are in positions to help you, and people who have literally dedicated their lives to helping college students.
+No matter what college you’re attending, there are people in positions to help you, who have literally dedicated their lives to helping college students.
 You just need to find them and ask them for help.

 3 main things to know: